novayo/LeetCode/0387_First_Unique_Character_in_a_String/README.md

 * Memory Usage: 14.2 MB, less than 47.76% of Python3 online submissions for First Unique Character in a String.

 > queue

+---

+try_5.py: O(n)

+* Runtime: 247 ms, faster than 18.72% of Python3 online submissions for First Unique Character in a String.
+* Memory Usage: 14.2 MB, less than 47.55% of Python3 online submissions for First Unique Character in a String.

+> queue